How do I partner with another organization to provide programming and other services?

 The short answer to all of these questions is: Create a Partner Program Agreement!

-For programs or other activities where you’re working with another organization, we recommend using a Partner Program Agreement to cut down on misunderstandings and give everyone some written information to refer back to.
+For any and all programs or activities where you’re working with another organization, we recommend using a Partner Program Agreement to help prevent problems before they occur.

-In the links below is a sample Partner Program Agreement, filled out with a fictional partner program so you can see the level of detail that's most helpful.
+You’ll find a sample Partner Program Agreement in the Links section below.
+It is filled out with a fictional partner program so you can see the level of detail that's helpful.

 Answered By: Alliah Krahn